All Episodes

 Is it to subsidize people for failure or being in the country illegally?

-Uh i what is it for exactly?
+What is it for exactly?

-I thought originally it was only for getting enough revenue to allow the government to uh function in its constitutional responsibilities.
+I thought originally it was only for getting enough revenue to allow the government to function in its constitutional responsibilities.

-Um Teddy Roosevelt or something.
+Teddy Roosevelt or something.

-I'm going back a hundred years here.
+I'm going back 100 years here.

 Why would we ever want to get beyond the notion of simply trying to collect the money necessary to have the government carry out its constitutional responsibilities?